Estimated reading time: 12 minutes

 Remember what I said, “It’s not about how much money you make; it’s how you save it.”

-People accumulate wealth because they know how to save or invest the money they have.
+People accumulate wealth because they know how to save or invest their money.

-The most negligible improvements should mean significant strides in working towards reaching your goals.
+The most negligible improvements should mean significant strides in reaching your goals.

 Sometimes we have to fail to learn, and we’ve all been there.